HueSamai/cement/modules/README.md

 # Note

 Don't download the modules from here - go to the releases.
 This page is just merely here for you to see the source code of the modules.

+# Beta

+If a module is marked beta, it means it hasn't been properly tested, and is likely to have bugs.
+However, it is still safe to use.